junxit/us-congress-code/title-02/chapter-4/sec-104a.md

   - **(B)** Subparagraph (A) shall not apply to the reporting of expenditures relating to personnel compensation, travel and transportation of persons, other contractual services, and acquisition of assets.
   - **(C)** In carrying out this paragraph the Secretary of the Senate shall apply the Standard Federal Object Classification of Expenses as the Secretary determines appropriate.
 - **(6)** Beginning with the report covering the first full semiannual period of the 112th Congress, the Secretary of the Senate—
-  - **(1)** shall publicly post on-line on the website of the Senate each report in a searchable, itemized format as required under this section;
-  - **(2)** shall issue each report required under this section in electronic form; and
-  - **(3)** may issue each report required under this section in other forms at the discretion of the Secretary of the Senate.

 ## Source credit